 In addition to the mortgage payment, what other monthly costs do I need to consider?

 Utilities (water, electricity, etc), home insurance, mortgage insurance, property taxes, city/county taxes, and Home Owners Association (HOA) or Community Development District (CDD) fees are all extra fees you may incur (depending on a few factors).
 However, in the Tampa market, it is usually still more affordable to purchase a home than to rent, even with these fees.

 I have my pre-approval and I'm ready to start looking at houses, now what?

 Before we go out to look at houses, I always have a consultation with my clients whether over the phone or in person so that I get to know exactly what you're looking for and how I can help.
-We'll create a list of your must haves and your wants, review what location you'd like to stay within, and then put some potential homes up on the big screen to review.
+We'll create a list of your must haves and your wants, review what location you'd like to stay within, and then set a home search up for you to review.
 Then we will schedule a time to go out and start the exciting part- touring properties!

 What happens when I find a house?